jonolimit/ACTO/docs/API.md

 POST /v1/verify
 ```

 Verify a proof's cryptographic signature and integrity.
+This is the **only way** to verify proofs.

 **Request:**
 ```json